About our School

 Dr. N. H. Jones was originally opened in 1960 as a neighborhood school, NH Jones Upper Elementary.
-It partnered with College Park Elementary School by housing grades third through fifth while College Park housed grades kindergarten through second.
-In 1994 the school board created Dr. N. H. Jones to a magnet school focusing on mathematics, science and technology.
+It partnered with College Park Elementary School by housing grades third through fifth, while College Park housed grades kindergarten through second.
+In 1994, the school board created Dr. N. H. Jones to a magnet school focusing on mathematics, science and technology.
 Mrs. Lynn Glanzer was hired as principal to open the magnet school.
-After spending countless hours visiting schools and the neighbors, the doors opened with about 425 students.
+After spending countless hours visiting schools and neighbors, the doors opened with about 425 students.
 Mrs. Glazer was the principal for about three years until she was asked to open Saddlewood Elementary School.
-Mrs. Rebecca Gerald was hired to replace her and served as principal for two years.
-From July 2001 to June 2012 Mr. George D. Raymond was the principal.
-Mrs. Cheryl Laffey was hired to replace him in June 2012.
-She retired in February 2016.
-Our current principal is Dawana Gary.
+Our current principal is Mr. Robert Hensel.

-The magnet school was fitted with five student computers for every classroom.
-Teachers use the technology as a regular part of their daily instruction.
+Our magnet school has one-to-one devices for 1st through 5th grade students.
+Teachers use technology as a regular part of their daily instruction.
 Students utilize technology to develop Power Point presentations, to do written documents, to do research and reports, as well as to develop media productions.
 A science lab was developed to be part of the weekly instruction that students receive.
 Students go to the lab to learn about and to utilize the scientific method to learn about their world.
 Students learn to work cooperatively in an inquiry approach to science.
 A computer lab was outfitted to teach students how to utilize the many programs available at the school.
-This approach has been changing; the lab is now used to support what is going on in the classroom with students learning to use computers to complete projects assigned by the homeroom teacher.
+The school has also incorporated a MakerSpace Lab that all students rotate through on a weekly basis.

-Dr. N. H. Jones has maintained a grade of "A" for the past ten years and has made AYP every year.
+Dr. N. H. Jones has maintained a grade of "A" for the past eleven years.
 Dr. N. H. Jones was named as a National Blue Ribbon School in 2005, one of only 13 in the state of Florida and the only school in Marion County to ever receive this honor.
 We were also named a Blue Ribbon School in 2011, the only public school in the state of Florida.
-School can not be named a Blue Ribbon School for five years after receiving the honor so this was like winning back-to-back awards.
+A school cannot be named a Blue Ribbon School for five years after receiving the honor, so this was like winning back-to-back awards.
 Our school was once again recognized as a National Blue Ribbon School in 2017.